loopbackio/loopback.io/pages/en/lb4/Command-line-interface.md

 summary:
 ---

-LoopBack 4 provides command-line tools to effortlessly scaffold applications from the ground up.
-LoopBack 4's CLI is equipped with generators to scaffold both applications and extensions as well as subgenerators for their artifacts such as Controllers and Providers.
+LoopBack 4 provides command-line tools to help you get started quickly, by generating application and extension projects and installing their dependencies for you.
+The CLI can also help you generate artifacts, such as controllers, for your projects.
 Once generated, the scaffold can be expanded with users' own code as needed.

-In order to start using LoopBack4's CLI toolings, install its module @loopback/cli:
+To use LoopBack 4's CLI, run this command:

 ```
 npm install -g @loopback/cli